grkn/FsmStateManagementClient/README.md

 # Next Features
 - RestTemplate implementation will be added.
-- Amqp implementation will be added.
+- Rabbitmq implementation will be added.
 - Conductor Netflix(Workflow management) will be added.

 ## SEE ALSO